easybuilders/easybuild/docs/Using_external_modules.rst

 * load the module before initiating the software build and install procedure
 * include a '``module load``' statement in the generated module file (for non-build dependencies)

-If the module is not available, EasyBuild will only report the module as being missing.
-It will *not* search for a matching easyconfig file, or try to install the module in order to resolve the dependency.
+If the specified module is not available, EasyBuild will exit with an error message stating that the dependency can not be resolved because the module could not be found.
+It will *not* search for a matching easyconfig file in order to try and install the module to resolve the dependency.

 Metadata for external modules